 Students will write theory examinations and will also be assessed on job performance standards.
 Punctuality, attendance and attitude will also be considered in determining the final course grade.

-Successful completion (70%) of the OETA Trade Assessment Examination is required for this course.
-Examinations are scheduled by the OETP at any Operating Engineer’s offices.
+Successful completion (70%) of the OETA Trade Assessment is required for this course.
+Assessments are scheduled by the IUOE-TA at any IUOE Local 115 office in British Columbia.

 - Math Foundations